 Here’s your practical, friendly snapshot of what to mark on your calendar (yes, pull out your phone now):

-So if you’re reading this in, say, September of your senior year, then yes, you should already be thinking: early list curated, essays drafted, recommenders lined up.
-Because the timeline doesn’t wait
+So if you’re reading this in, say, September of your senior year.
+Yes, you should already be thinking: early list curated, essays drafted, and recommenders lined up because the timeline doesn’t wait.

 The Regular Decision & Post Submission Timeline